 To approximate mitigation costs for loss of aquatic habitat, the Eastern Kentucky Stream Assessment Protocol (EKSAP) was used.
 EKSAP has been used on previous USACE projects to determine in lieu fee mitigation costs.
 By forecasting future with project conditions and comparing them to current conditions, this method provided an effective and efficient way to estimate reconnaissance level mitigation costs.
 By incorporating habitat quality as a factor in the estimate, the EKSAP forms an approximate representation of expected mitigation costs for direct habitat loss given the high quality of the Cherry River.
-Data used in the estimation was obtained from the West Virginia Department of Environmental Protection Watershed Assessment Program, and represents habitat scoring criteria, an average of all sites was used.
+Data used in the estimation was obtained from the West Virginia Department of Environmental Protection Watershed Assessment Program, and represents habitat and water quality data collected for the entire Cherry River watershed.
+For each habitat scoring criteria, an average of all sites was used.
 The \$1,050 per acre unit cost used for mitigation of terrestrial habitat loss was derived from a review of terrestrial mitigation for several projects with similar existing conditions as the Cherry River Watershed.